 However, there’s a workaround for this situation.
 Prior to making a new team, you can check whether the name of the team is already taken by entering the name in the search bar.
 You will get a list of all the existing teams and avoid the mistake of duplicating the name.

 The number of channels is limited up to 100 channels per team.
 Although this may not be a problem for smaller organizations, others can find themselves in a tight spot.
 If you surpass this limit, you will have to delete some of the channels.
 Note that shared files remain in the SharePoint site as backup storage.

 SysKit Security Manager—Centralized Office 365 & Teams Reporting Tool

 - Discover Teams in your tenant and associated Office 365 groups.

 - Find out who are Team Owners, Team Members, and Guest Members.

-- Change tenant-wide settings for Microsoft Teams and Team-specific settings.
+- See tenant-wide settings for all Microsoft Teams and change Team-specific settings.

-- Check if Team settings are set according to your company policies.
+- Check if Teams settings are set according to your company policies.